-Dredged Areas: The channels to The Villages docks and the main channel to Fall River were dredged in 2004 (is this the most recent?) to a depth of thirty (30) feet.
+Dredged Areas: The channels to The Villages docks and the main channel to Fall River were dredged in 2004 to a depth of thirty (30) feet.
 Dredging periodically occurs throughout Tiverton waters; consult current charts for updated data.
 (Appendix x)